anhdaoduong/EDA_pj1/README.md

    - Compare performance metrics (like average rating, average discount) across different product categories.
 8. **Outlier Detection**:
    - Identify any outliers in pricing or ratings and investigate their causes.
-Overall, EDA will provide a comprehensive understanding of the dataset, highlighting trends, relationships, and areas for further analysis.